 Restorative Embodiment and Resilience: A Guide to Disrupt Habits, Create Inner Peace, Deepen Relationships, and Feel Greater Presence, Berkeley, CA: North Atlantic Books.
-This book is a follow-up to Body Sense that is written for the general public.
-It will contain lots of everyday examples and easy-to-understand reviews of research on Embodied Self-Awareness that have been published during the past 10 years.
+This book is a follow-up to Body Sense (see below) that is written for the general public.
+It contains lots of everyday examples and easy-to-understand reviews of research on Embodied Self-Awareness that have been published during the past 10 years.
 More importantly, this book will explain a new model of Embodied Self-Awareness that has evolved out of my personal observations and clinical practice.
 This model contains three states of Embodied Self-Awareness: Dysregulated, Modulated, and Restorative.
 While many embodied practices and approaches aim toward the creation of Modulated states, relatively few include the possibility of Restoration, a deep and lasting sense of peace, oneness, and relaxation that is fundamentally healing.

 Advance reviews for Restorative Embodiment and Resilience:

 “This book slowed me down, woke me up, and brought me home.
 As I read, I was over and over again returned to a restorative state — a deep breath here, a relaxation there — until a newfound sense of rest began to permeate my life.
 This is the handbook for transmuting fear, grief, irritation, and anger into peace, quiet acceptance, love, and open-hearted connection.
 A gem.”

 Amanda Blake, Master Somatic Coach, Founder of Embright, and author of Your Body is Your Brain.